ControlledChaos/post-and-page-builder/readme.txt

 * New Feature: Added Connect Key prompt.
 * New Feature: Support audio and video blocks in Blocks.
 * New Feature: Shortcodes now display in block previews.
+* New Feature: Blocks can now be requested by industry.
 * Bug Fix: Blockquote elements now have the text control available to them.
 * Bug Fix: Warning thrown while listing posts in admin.
 * Bug Fix: HEX input field missing from color picker.